 UK Housing: Fit For The Future is a report published in February 2019 by the Committee on Climate Change.
-In this report, they find that “climate change targets will not be met without the near-complete elimination of greenhouse gas emissions from UK buildings”.
+This report finds that “we will not meet climate change targets without the near-complete elimination of greenhouse gas emissions from UK buildings”.
 And the reduction in emissions has stalled.
 Instead, energy usage in homes increased between 2016 and 2017.
 (Source: The CCC)

 The CCC suggests that current policies are not driving enough change to hit targets.
-Despite aims, they state that fewer than 500,000 homes are currently using low-carbon heating options when excluding stoves or wood-burning fires.
+For example, despite aims, they state that fewer than 500,000 homes are currently using low-carbon heating options when excluding stoves or wood-burning fires.

-The report recommends that new homes should be off the gas grid by 2025.
+The report recommends that new homes be off the gas grid by 2025.

 With 1.5 million homes to be built in the next few years, the government and developers must work together to ensure these homes are environmentally friendly.
 In doing so during development rather than after the fact, homeowners will save thousands.

-In March 2019, the Chancellor of the Exchequer Philip Hammond in the spring statement pledged to “the end of fossil-fuel heating systems in all new houses from 2025.
+In March 2019, the Chancellor of the Exchequer, Philip Hammond, in the spring statement, pledged to “the end of fossil-fuel heating systems in all new houses from 2025″.
 Delivering lower carbon – and lower fuel bills too.”
-While in the speech, Hammond gave no further information on the matter, the government plan to introduce the Future Homes Standard by 2025.
+While Hammond gave no further information on the matter in the speech, the government plans to introduce the Future Homes Standard by 2025.